evascaz/Peaceful_Protest_Filter/README.md

 # The Trump Effect

-The Trump Effect is a filter that uses mouth detection in the AVFoundation framework in swift
+The Trump Effect is a filter that uses mouth detection in the AVFoundation framework in swift.

 I created it to bring attention to a report that came out of the [Southern Poverty Law Center's Teacher Tolerance Project](https://www.splcenter.org/20161128/trump-effect-impact-2016-presidential-election-our-nations-schools) did on the impact of Donald Trump's 2016 Presidenial campaign in U.S schools.